lukaz17/cryptopal-go/README.md

 ## License

 CryptoPal is licensed under MIT license.
-See LICENSE file for more details.
-CryptoPal is developed using the following libraries and frameworks:
+See LICENSE file and NOTICE file for more details.

-- None.